The quaternionic Maass Spezialschar on split $\mathrm{SO}(8)$: The classical Saito-Kurokawa lift and Maass Spezialschar

 \section{The classical Saito-Kurokawa lift and Maass Spezialschar}

-In this introductory section, we define the classical Maass Spezialschar and give different characterizations for it, including one via the Saito-Kurokawa lift.
-Most of the characterizations given here for the Maass space of Siegel modular forms will be generalized to quaternionic forms on $\SO(8)$ in subsequent sections.
+In this introductory section, we recall the classical Saito-Kurokawa lift to Siegel modular forms and its image, the Maass Spezialschar.
+We describe characterizations of this subspace via linear relations on Fourier coefficients, the Saito-Kurokawa theta lift, and an inverse map via the first Fourier-Jacobi coefficient.
+As explained in the introduction, these characterizations will be generalized to the quaternionic Maass Spezialschar in $\SO(8)$ in subsequent sections.